About Eastman Chemical Company

-Eastman Chemical operates through four segments: Additives and Functional Products (AFP), Advanced Materials (AM), Fibers, and Chemical Intermediates (CI).
+Eastman is organized across four segments: Additives & Functional Products (AFP), Advanced Materials (AM), Chemical Intermediates (CI), and Fibers.

-Eastman has operations in Belgium, Estonia, France, Germany, Netherlands, the UK, and the US.
-Eastman has about 50 manufacturing sites and equity interests in three manufacturing joint ventures in some 15 countries that supply chemicals, plastics, and fibers products to customers throughout the world.
+Headquartered in Kingsport, Tennessee, Eastman has operations in Belgium, Estonia, Finland, Germany, Netherlands, the UK, and the US.
+The company has about 50 manufacturing sites and equity interests in three manufacturing joint ventures in some 15 countries that supply chemicals, plastics, and fibers products to customers throughout the world.

-The US is Eastman Chemical's largest territory at around 45% of total sales.
-The EMEA region (Europe, Middle East, and Africa) accounts for around a quarter of sales, as does the Asia-Pacific region.
-Latin America generates the remaining roughly 5% of sales.
+The US and Canada are Eastman Chemical's largest territory at around 40% of total sales.
+The EMEA region (Europe, Middle East, and Africa) accounts for around 25% of sales, as does the Asia-Pacific region.
+Latin America generates about 5%.

 Sales and Marketing